Travel Advisory Guatemala

 Guatemala has a vertically striped blue and white national flag.
 When used for official purposes, it incorporates the national coat of arms in the center.

+When you enter Guatemala, you will receive a visa stamp in your passport saying you are able to stay in Guatemala for 90 days.
 Please note that visa requirements can change in a short notice.
 Therefore we advise you to check the visa requirements with the embassy or consulate of your country.

 An airport tax of 30 dollars is required for visitors departing Guatemala.
 However, this tax is usually included in the price of the ticket.